tuturulab/Erpc-system-api/README.md

 Install Ruby and Rails using [Ruby installer](https://rubyinstaller.org) check version below &darr;
 Also, you might going to need dotenv gem to load connections.env file (you need to setup your own)

-At root directory create 'connections.env' an add you database's credentials to it Example
+At root directory create 'connections.env' an add you database's credentials to it.

+Example
 ```ruby
 db_name=erp_cloud_development